ioos/sensor-web-harvester/README.md

 The command line takes in a properties file that contains all the needed variables to perform the SOS update.
 The properties file needs all the required variables below:
-* database_url - the URL where the metadata database can be found.
-Writen from above,for example jdbc:postgresql://localhost:5432/sensor
+* database_url - the URL where the metadata database can be found, for example jdbc:postgresql://localhost:5432/sensor
 * database_username - a user name to access the metadata database
 * database_password - the password associated to the database_username
 * sos_url - the URL to the SOS being used.
 For example http://192.168.1.40:8080/sos/sos